-The financial statements of The Community Foundation have been prepared on the accrual basis of accounting in accordance with U.S. GAAP.
+The financial statements of The Community Foundation have been prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).

 Use of estimates

 The preparation of financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements.
 Such estimates also affect the reported amounts of revenues and expenses during the reporting year.
 Actual results may differ from estimates under different assumptions or conditions.